gtiosclub/rails-site/app/assets/tutorials/home.md

 <strike>No particular annoucements.
 Our first meeting is 1/14, the first week we get back from school.</strike>

 THERE IS NO MEETING THE FIRST WEEK OF SCHOOL.
-FIRST MEETING IS 1/21 NOT 1/14
+FIRST MEETING IS 1/21 NOT 1/14 6PM @ CCB 347

 Join the facebook group at https://www.facebook.com/groups/iosgatech.

+Since Spritebuilder is no longer available on the appstore and the build on the github repository doesn't compile, if you would like a working version of Spritebuilder download it [here.](https://drive.google.com/file/d/0ByZn22RdraGhcVdfaDRuRzg0Nkk/view?usp=sharing)

 If you want to catch up on Game iOS Tutorials before we get into storyboard next semester here they are: